 Matta, 50, took Ohio State to two Final Four appearances and won nine Big Ten titles during 13 years before being let go last summer amid health problems.
 Matta also had successful stints at Butler and Xavier.

-Crean, who turns 52 later this month, was Indiana’s coach for nine years, making the Sweet 16 three times.
+Crean, who turns 52 later in March, was Indiana’s coach for nine years, making the Sweet 16 three times.
 Prior to that, he took Marquette to the Final Four during a successful nine-year stint.

 But Crean does have a career winning percentage of better than .600.
 And he’s not exactly a stranger to big-time football: Jim Harbaugh and John Harbaugh are his brothers-in-law.